Equity mutual funds see Rs 10,000 cr-inflow in May | Business

 On the other hand, investors pulled out Rs 44,512 crore from debt mutual funds last month after infusing over Rs 1 lakh crore in April.

-As per the data, inflow from equity and equity-linked open ended schemes was at Rs 10,083 crore in May.
-Barring equity linked saving schemes (ELSS), which saw a withdrawal of Rs 290 crore, all the equity schemes have seen inflow last month.
-Further, Gold exchange traded funds (ETFs) witnessed net inflow of Rs 288 crore last month, compared to Rs 680 crore in April.
+As per the data, inflow from equity and equity-linked open-ended schemes was at Rs 10,083 crore in May.
+Barring equity-linked saving schemes (ELSS), which saw a withdrawal of Rs 290 crore, all the equity schemes have seen inflow last month.
+Further, Gold exchange-traded funds (ETFs) witnessed a net inflow of Rs 288 crore last month, compared to Rs 680 crore in April.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)